 Allying themselves with the Lebanese National Movement, Palestinians were drawn into the Lebanese Civil War.
 With the breakdown of the Lebanese state, the PLO continued to grow in influence and was accused of forming “a state within a state,” until 1982 when Israel invaded Lebanon and expelled PLO forces from it.
 In September 1982 the Phalangist militia backed by Israel massacred more than 2000 Palestinian and Lebanese civilians in the Sabra-Shatila camp.
 This was followed by a series of intense sieges and fierce bombings by the Amal militia of several camps in Beirut and in the south from 1983 to 1987.
 As a consequence of these repeated assaults in the 1980s, much of the PLO and the civilian infrastructure were destroyed.

 The end of the Lebanese Civil War in 1990 brought an increase in the insecurity and marginalization of Palestinian refugees.
 They were evicted from squatter areas and suffered from a reduction in UNRWA’s services.
-Additionally, in 1994, the Oslo accords were signed between the PLO and Israel and the Palestinian Authority (PA) was created as an authority over the West Bank and Gaza and had no official ties to the refugees in Lebanon.
+Additionally, in 1994, the Oslo Agreement was signed between the PLO and Israel and the Palestinian Authority (PA) was created as an authority over the West Bank and Gaza and had no official ties to the refugees in Lebanon.
 Starting from that date, funding to the PLO was severely cut, with both the Palestinian leadership and the international community shifting funding and focus from the PLO to the PA.
 The refugees, formerly the core of the national movement, were now pushed to the sidelines.
 Feeling betrayed, they feared that their leadership would renounce their right of return to historic Palestine.
 Additionally, almost all PLO-created organizations collapsed, creating an important service gap and reducing the employment opportunities for Palestinian refugees.
 The community responded by creating many nongovernmental organizations that provided basic social services such as childcare, tutoring, vocational training, and supplemental health services as well as advocacy and legal rights training.